 - Dry-processing (natural): During this process, the coffee beans are dried right after harvesting, with the fruit still left on the beans.
 Consequently, the beans are infused with more prominent fruity notes and dark chocolate undertones.

 Most Ethiopian coffees are naturally processed as has been the custom for centuries.
-Both Volcanica and Fresh Roasted Coffee on our list are naturally processed.
+Both Volcanica and Fresh Roasted Coffee on my list are naturally processed.

 Frequently Asked Questions